hadimoumeni/iata-datathon/README.md

 Nov 3rd - 7th:
 - Attend Mentorship 1: Execute the first mentorship session.
-Someone must write up the minutes from the meeting is recorded.
+Someone must write up the minutes from the meeting.
 - Review EDA Workshop for guidance.

 Phase 1 Deliverable: A fully configured collaboration suite, a prioritized list of data sources, and a clear set of strategic questions validated by our mentor.